Ariocodes/gun-sounds/README.md

-This is a random web project,
+This is a random web project about guns.

 You can click on different weapons and see how each sound.

-Still a work in progress
+**Still a work in progress**